osilander/bacterial-genomics-intro/command-line/index.rst

 Finally, by having the computer perform **all** the commands, we can ensure that they are done correctly (e.g. that the top-spending cutomer is always found) - unless of course there is a bug in your program.

 Thus, by using the command line, we have solved all of these problems: we are unlikely to have errors, the process can be automated and applied to thousands of files (:numref:`fig-100_folder`) in less than a second, and the process is easily repeated by anyone, at any time.
+For more inspiration, read `this <https://www.nature.com/articles/d41586-021-00263-0>`_ brief article.

 .. _fig-100_folder:
 .. figure:: images/100_folders.jpg